 But the subject here is not the trash reflex; it’s that other thing — the brain: Wouldn’t it be nice if it alerted us when certain things in our memory bank were about to be forgotten . . . and did we wish to prevent this?

-But no, the brain erases items all the time . . . like where did we hide all of those passwords we’ve been forced to create since we entered the electronic age?
+But no, the brain arbitrarily erases items all the time . . . like where did we hide all of those passwords we’ve been forced to create since we entered the computer age?
 Or what's the date of our wedding anniversary?
 And why am I standing in front of the refrigerator?
-All the answers were erased by my brain without the courtesy of a consultation.

 I figure the brain has to dump a load of words, names, dates and telephone numbers whenever it approaches an information overload.